-This means families can access two years of play-based learning programs for their children before they start school.
+This means families are eligible for Victorian Government-funded, play-based learning programs for their children for the two years before they start school.

 Deciding on a kindergarten program for your child is an important and exciting decision that will depend on which services are available in your community, and your family's needs.